ArthurItajahy/OSS-Orbital-Simulator-System/README.md

 ---

-Embark on a journey to explore the cosmos with **OSS**, your gateway to understanding orbital dynamics!
+Embark on a journey to explore the cosmos with **ORB**, your gateway to understanding orbital dynamics!